YoungEun Kim

 Single-channel video, stereo sound (12-channel sound for the premiere)

-- Excerpts from a review written by Eun Young Chae
+— Excerpts from the exhibition review by Chae Eun-young

 (KR)